-A signed and numbered limited edition of 250.
-The artwork is printed on 80# bright white acid-free cover paper with a sheet size of 12.5″ x 18″ and actual image size slightly smaller, this print is of an original drawing that combines both pen and ink and pencil.
+Blind Justice is an original work by kimann, available as a hand-signed and numbered print edition of 250.
+The artwork is printed on 80# bright white acid-free cover paper with a sheet size of 12.5″ x 18″. this print is of an original drawing that combines both pen and ink and pencil.
 Inquire at firstname.lastname@example.org